Getting Indefinite Leave to Remain on A Spouse Visa

 "The biggest surprise is the lack of attention successive governments have paid to ensure the test is fair and not out of date - a surprise even bigger than the sometimes-shocking questions that can be found on the test.

 "Many citizens that were born and bred in the UK would struggle to know the answers to many of these questions.

 "Britain will not be more cohesive because more have heard about the Battle of Trafalgar, but rather if future citizens understand better how to participate in daily British life and make a contribution."

 Despite its well-known flaws (and frankly ridiculous reason for existence), at present, the Life in the UK Test is mandatory.
 Ensure you study widely and practice mock tests to prepare.
 Although you can retake the test as many times as you need, each attempt will cost you £50.

 Obtaining your ILR results in a sigh (often tears) of relief for couples together in the UK on a Spouse Visa.
-Make sure your marriage story has a happy conclusion by seeking expert advice before making your Settlement application.
+Make sure your marriage story has a happy conclusion by seeking expert advice from our immigration lawyers before making your Settlement application.